A race track design that combines good racing, fun driving, and rigorous testing

 Fun to drive:

-No short sharp corners that require braking
+No short/sharp corners that require awkward, brief braking

 High-speed "thread the needle" sections